marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 <img class="light-element-default" src="/img/android-reversing/light/algorithm-overview.png" alt="" style="max-width: 80%"/>
 </p>

-When I started reverse engineering the application I expected  to find some kind of HMAC based TOTP/HOTP calculation, but this wasn't the case.
 The two "Crypto" blocks in the diagram above implement exactly the same cryptographic algorithm using different constants and inputs and they can be further broken as follows:

 1. Derivation of symmetric encryption key for AES encryption
 2. AES encryption